antoine-peartree/TGVmax_mapper/README.md

 # TGVmax_mapper
-UI for generating a map of free destinations possibilities with SNCF subscription TGVmax
+User interface for generating a map of free destinations possibilities with SNCF subscription TGVmax